tibetan-nlp/annodoc/index.md

 to be core arguments, despite occurring with oblique case marking.
 In such cases, the arc from the verb to the argument may be labelled with the subtype `obl:arg`.

-Note that annotators are not asked to udentify equivalencies across different verbs, or to label the semantic roles of core arguments or obliques.
+Note that annotators are not asked to identify equivalencies across different verbs, or to label the semantic roles of core arguments or obliques.
 For example, the `arg1` for different verbs could have different semantic roles; it is only necessary that a given verb's `arg1` is held constant across the various uses of *the same verb*.